- (1200g) 36 Sheets Filo Pastry

 - 220ml Water

 - 165g Honey

 Honey Baklava is made with fresh honey straight out of the hive in Albania.
-All puddings are covered in a sweet sauce, normally a sugar syrup which could be used instead of honey if you wish.
-Puddings are served cold, with syrps soaked in and normally two pieces at a time too.
+All Albanian desserts are covered in a sweet sauce, normally a sugar syrup which could be used instead of honey if you wish.
+Desserts are served cold, with syrps soaked in and normally two pieces at a time too.

 For this recipe, I use walnuts but why not try experimenting with different options such as pistachio or even fruits – I am working on a nice nut free Baklava made with fruits – and maybe a hint of coconut!

 Filo Pastry will dry out very quick – ensure you keep the damp tea towel over the pastry as much as possible while making your Baklava.

 This syrup can cool while your Baklava is cooking.
 Add the honey, water and sugar into a saucepan and bring to a boil while continuously stirring.
 Once the sugar has melted, leave to boil on a medium heat for 5 minutes and then move to one side to cool.